balint41/Thesis/README.md

 5. Horvath_MThesis.pdf - The draft version of the thesis in Hungarian.

 +. gamma_illustration.py - The illustration of gamma dynamics, for the theoretical part of the thesis.
-The script is based on Evangelos Malmpanzi (https://sigmaquant.wordpress.com).
+The script is based on Evangelos Malmpanzi.

 ## Acknowledgements
 Special thanks to Péter Gönczi and Áron Polgár for helping me all the way along the technical side.